 d.
 Serpent: Lord Shiva is also known as Bhujanga-patihari.
 Bhujang means a serpent or pure particles (pavitrakas), pati means the nurturer and hari means one with a garland around his neck.
 Thus it refers to the one who nurtures pure particles and wears them like a garland.

-Come join hands to worship, Allmighty GOD Shiva, on Shivratri occasion during Rudram Chamkam Yagna on 21st February 2020 at Cyber Astro Gurgaon.
+Come join hands to worship, Allmighty GOD Shiva, on Shivratri occasion during Rudram Chamkam Yagna on8th March 2024 at Cyber Astro Gurgaon.